Verplanck, New York: Half Moon

 Verplanck is the home of a replica of the ship the Half Moon, with which Henry Hudson explored the Hudson River.

 The Market on The River

 From May through October, The Market on the River is hosted on Sunday at the Cortlandt Waterfront Park.
 Vendors include farmers, coffee roasters, food purveyors, and craft makers.

+Media

+Verplanck is the setting of the 2000 crime comedy movie Drowning Mona but was not filmed there, generating controversy among residents when the film released due to its insulting portrayal of the town.